 I filled out the paper work and paid the adoption fee never putting him down.
 Like he would almost disappear if I let go of him for even a second.
 After a brief stop at my mothers house for our first photo together Shutter and I headed home.

 Two days later I began taking pet photos for the very same rescue as well as several local shelters.
 Now five years and tens of thousands of photos later we are still going strong.
 Shutters Pack has since grown to four as Reese, Zoe, and Izzy have joined our little herd.
 And I couldn’t be happier.

-Shutter and I attend about one hundred photo events every year now helping to raise money for rescues and shelters and we intend to continue as long as we can.
+Shutter and I attend about fifty to seventy five photo events every year now helping to raise money for rescues and shelters and we intend to continue as long as we can.
 And it all started with a blurry cell phone photo.

 -David and Shutter (and the Pack)